The Update Assistant module is available through the Command-Line Interface (CLI). Its main advantage is its ability to

 [2] Exit the process

-The Update Assistant CLI includes 3 commands dedicated to updates:
+The Update Assistant CLI includes 4 commands dedicated to updates:

-command is used to check whether new updates are available for your store.
+update:check-new-versionupdate:check-requirementsupdate:check-modulesupdate:startThe update:check-new-version command is used to check whether new updates are available for your store.

-$ php bin/console update:check-new-version help
+$ php bin/console update:check-new-version --help

-update:check-new-version: list PrestaShop updates available for the store
+List Prestashop updates available for the store.

-argument is mandatory and is used to target the correct resource.
+The <admin-dir> argument is mandatory and is used to target the correct resource.

-Example of the update:check-new-version
+Example of the update:check-new-version command execution:

 $ php bin/console update:check-new-version admin123